 - 2.9.1.1.
-If such special inspection, testing or approval reveals a failure of the Work to comply with the requirements of the Contract Documents, the Contractor shall pay all costs associated with such special inspection, testing or approval. - 2.9.1.2.
+The Contractor shall give reasonable notice to the Construction Manager to schedule the Testing Agency as required to properly inspect the work. - 2.9.1.2.
+If such special inspection, testing or approval reveals a failure of the Work to comply with the requirements of the Contract Documents, the Contractor shall pay all costs associated with such special inspection, testing or approval. - 2.9.1.3.
 If such special inspection, testing or approval reveals that the Work is in compliance with the Contract Documents, the Contractor will be paid, by appropriate Change Order, for all costs associated with such special inspection, testing or approval. - 2.9.2.
 Neither the observations of the Architect or the Construction Manager in the administration of the contract, nor inspections, tests or approvals by persons other than the Contractor shall relieve the Contractor from the Contractor's obligation to perform the Work in conformity with the Contract Documents.